 You can do this with any software that allows you to do multi-track recording, even the free program, Audacity.
 In fact, the below video – an excerpt from our tutorial course, The Newbies Guide To Audio Recording Awesomeness 1: The Basics With Audacity – shows you how to do overdubbing to sing harmony with yourself, even with no budget for gear (maybe $5.00 for a PC microphone to get started):

 That demo was just 4 versions of you.
-All you have to do in order to do what Sam Smith did (other than sing like him and sell millions of recordings;-)) is to follow the instructions in the video…multiplied by 10!
+If you want to do what Sam Smith did, it isn’t very hard at all.
+Just sing like him and sell millions of recordings;-).
+Oh, the harmony thing.
+Yes.
+All you need to do is to follow the instructions in the video…multiplied by 10!

-In the interview, Sam Smith said (at least partly joking) so many people think he hired a gospel choir to sing backup on the song, that it upsets him a bit.
+In the interview, Sam said a lot of people think he hired a gospel choir to sing backup on the song.
+He said that actually upsets him a bit.
 “I want the credit,” he said with a smile.

 So now you, too, can go forth and overdub yourself into a choir.